wischmcj/canopyHydrodynamics/paper.md

 ## Flow Identification

-CanoPyHydro's hydrological estimates rely on the classification of QSM cylinders as stemflow contributing or throughfall contributing.
-This is done by assigning each cylinder is to a 'flow' object, which is said to contain the precipitation intercepted by that cylinder.
-Each flow of water is assumed to flow towards the stem, and each will eventually either reach the stem of the tree unless the flow reaches a cylinder that is too steep to traverse.
-Points at which a flow encounters one such cylidner are referred to as 'drip-points'.
-To identify these 'too-steep' portions of the tree, we choose a 'drip cut-off angle' (configurable by the user), assuming that water is only able to flow down branches with an angle greater than the chosen cutoff.
+CanoPyHydro’s hydrological estimates classify QSM cylinders as contributing either to stemflow or throughfall.
+Each cylinder is assigned to a 'flow' object, which represents the precipitation intercepted by that cylinder.
+Water is assumed to flow toward the tree’s stem unless it encounters a cylinder too steep to traverse.
+These steep areas, where water drips off rather than continuing to the stem, are termed 'drip-points.'

-The below diagram demonstrates how graph based models allow us to use these assumptions to identify which flows containing a drip point - and are therefore throughfall contributing - and which do not - and are therefore stemflow contributing.
+To identify such areas, a user-defined 'drip cut-off angle' is applied, which assumes water can only flow down branches with angles above the specified threshold.
+The below diagram illustrates how graph-based models use these assumptions to idifferentiate between flows that contain a drip point (throughfall) and those that do not (stemflow).

 <div align="center">
   <div class="container">